 Cinnamon can be added to many baked items such as cookies and breads.
 It also complements hot cocoa, coffee, and tea.

 This tiny fruit that resembles a peppercorn is native to Central America and some islands in the Caribbean.
-When it is dried and powdered it can easily be added to any cookie, cake, or pie recipe.
-It has a flavour similar to both cinnamon and nutmeg.
+When it is dried and powdered, it can easily be added to any cookie, cake, or pie recipe.
+It has a flavor similar to both cinnamon and nutmeg.

-Ginger comes from a root that has a vast array of culinary applications as well as many miscellaneous medicinal properties.
-In powdered form it can be easily added to any cookie, cake, or pie recipe.
+Ginger comes from a root that has a vast array of culinary applications, as well as many miscellaneous medicinal properties.
+In powdered form, it can be easily added to any cookie, cake, or pie recipe.
 It can also be brewed by itself or with some cinnamon and tea leaves for an enjoyable hot beverage.
+Try the following recipe for a warming winter tea.

-4 slices of fresh ginger root or 10 ml (2 tsp) powdered ginger
+- 4 slices fresh ginger root, or 2 teaspoons powdered ginger

-1 cinnamon stalk or 10 ml (2 tsp) ground cinnamon
+- 1 cinnamon stalk, or 2 teaspoons ground cinnamon

-Bring to a low boil for about two minutes.
-Turn off heat, stir, and let steep for about a minute, or longer if you want a stronger flavour.
+In a small pot, combine all ingredients.
+Bring to a low boil for about 2 minutes.
+Turn off heat, stir, and let steep for about a minute, or longer if you want a stronger flavor.
 Strain directly into a cup, sip slowly, and enjoy!